anima-libera/qwy3/README.md

 - Taking and placing back blocks, can also throw them.
 - Saving/loading to/from disk, named saves.
 - AABB vs voxels collision resolution.
-- Entities (falling blocks for now) that get saved/loaded, fast rendering (can handle tens of thousands).
+- Entities that get saved/loaded, fast rendering (can handle tens of thousands).
+  - Block entities for when blocks are thrown around.
+  - Tiny ball animals (cute imho!) that roll around.
 - Multiple world generators, some use a cool and fast structure generation engine.
 - Skybox.
 - Fog effect (blocks in the distance fading in the skybox).